imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Test your audio card / webcam.
 * Avoid use a VPN connection for streaming.
 * Avoid connect through a proxy server.
-* Avoid using a wireless connections for streaming.
+* Avoid using wireless connections for streaming.
 * Avoid VOIP connections during the streaming.
 * Connect through network cable to the fastest connection as possible.
 * Test your bandwidth: ie.: [http://beta.speedtest.net/#](http://beta.speedtest.net/#)